Evans Creek Relocation

 - Performed outreach to affected property owners

-- Project design through 90% is complete (final design expected to be complete in the first quarter of 2023)
+- Project design through 90% is complete

 - Local, state, and federal permitting